 There have been recent changes to smoking at Walt Disney World.

-Walt Disney World Resort theme parks, water parks and ESPN Wide World of Sports Complex are now smoke-free.
-The ban was introduced on May 1 and includes vaping.
+Walt Disney World Resort theme parks, water parks, and ESPN Wide World of Sports Complex are now smoke-free.
+The ban was introduced on May 1 and included vaping.
 Designated smoking areas are available outside of the parks, but all internal points have been removed.

-In addition to theme parks, smoking is not permitted within resorts including balconies.
+In addition to theme parks, smoking is not permitted within resorts, including balconies.
 There are small designated smoking areas inside all resorts.
+If you get caught smoking in your room, you face a hefty cleaning charge.

 Charging your Mobile Phone at Disney World